 Added Tip For Visiting The Blue Lagoon, Iceland

 There were plenty of people walking around with their phones in zip-lock bags to get their pictures.
 They were a great idea and the people I spoke to had some good pictures.
 One thing they all did say though is to take some spares as if they got a hole in the bag it was not able to be used anymore.

 I know plenty of these are common sense things but if you are on a tour of the Blue Lagoon you may have some things included that we did not.
 We were also trying to save some money as we were finding Iceland to be very expensive so we decided not to get some of the extras that we were able to hire to keep the Iceland trip cost low.

-We did not have this experience on our visit to the Blue Lagoon with kids and we found it to be one of the best things to do in Iceland!
-If you are planning a trip to Iceland we highly recommend that you visit!
+We did not have this experience on our visit to the Blue Lagoon with kids, and we found it to be one of the best things to do in Iceland!
+If you are planning a trip to Iceland, we highly recommend that you visit!

 How do I get tickets to the Blue Lagoon?